Title: Hourglass (Hourglass #1)

 I have a thing for time travel.

 I've said it before, and I'm going to say it again: I love books about time traveling.
 It fascinates me so much, and I love to read and hear how others think it might work.
 Hourglass wasn't specifically about time traveling, in fact it didn't happen until later in it, but it did have what they call "rips", which to Emerson is kind of like ghosts; people from the past who show up, but she's the only one who can see them.
 I really liked this combination and am excited about the second book in the series: Timepiece.
+There weren't really any of the characters that I didn't like, even the mean ones had some sort of quality that made them interesting.
+Michael was definitely hard to figure out, sometimes I would hate him, other times I would love him.
+Guys.
+So hard to figure out.

 Emerson wasn't really a memorable narrator, compared to "The Distance Between Us"'s Caymen, whom I though was hilarious and super relatable, but to me that happens a lot, so it really isn't a problem anymore.
 One thing I'm sad about is how we don't hear about Lily, Emerson's best friend.
 She shows up once in a while, and all of a sudden two thirds into the book, we learn this big secret about her, and then that's it.
 I'm really disappointed that we didn't hear more, but I guess that's why there is a number two and three in the trilogy, right?